PJM178/kmeans_clustering_demo/README.md

 Figure 3. further visualizes the principal components 3 and 4, and how much they explain of the data variance.
 Together PC1, 2, 3, and 4 explain just over 50% of the data variance.

+PCA biplots provide pretty intuitive visualizations.
+For example, from figure 2. we can see that "vegetation", "grazer" as well as "hooves" features contribute a lot to groups 3 and 12.
+Elephant, Rhinoceros and Hippotamus group is close to those two groups, but what main features separate them are that they have a tough skin and they are bulbous, a characteristics which you may not associate with groups 3 and 12.
+All these animals are relatively timid, which has high negative correlation e.g. with "hunter" trait, which in turn has high positive correlation with "meatteeth" and "fierce" traits.
+These traits are of course associated with felidaes and other garnivores.

 ## References

 Instigate (2019) ggbiplot - Best looking PCA mapping: sample PCA scatter + grouped ellipse + principal component abundance and correlation.
 Available at: https://programmer.group/sample-pca-scatter-grouped-ellipse-principal-component-abundance-and-correlation.html (Accessed: 5 February 2022).